ljack/apimoon/README.md

 Note that actually the apimoons_page.jsx and pagetodos.jsx contains all the functionality.
 That is pages in details/edit/insert are not curretly used at all.

+# Next in coming out
+1. Create UI for selecting user in Todos.owner and Todos.sharedTo

 Below is readme for the actual APimoon app.